-- (5) Applications for development must be supported by a Heritage Statement which demonstrates a clear understanding of the significance of any relevant heritage assets and the contribution of their settings, and details the likely impacts of the proposal on these assets and their significance and where relevant, explains how this significance has informed the proposals.
+- (5) Applications for development must be supported by a Heritage Statement which demonstrates a clear understanding of the significance of any relevant heritage assets, and details the likely impacts of the proposal on these assets and their significance.
 Proposals on sites which include, or have the potential to include, archaeological interest should be accompanied by an appropriate desk-based assessment, and where necessary a field evaluation. - (6) There is a presumption in favour of the retention and enhancement of heritage assets and putting heritage assets to viable and appropriate uses to secure their future protection.
 Applications will be supported where they sustain, conserve and where appropriate enhance the significance, character and setting of the asset itself and the surrounding historic environment.